DefinitionThis section has been translated automatically.

-Yellowish or grayish-yellowish, but also pied hyperpigmented by chronic actinic influences, flabby, usually dry, withered, parchment-like skin, often interspersed with telangiectasia (especially in the face and thorax) and with distinct protrusion of the larger venous and arterial vessels lying under the skin (as in an anatomical preparation), with increased wrinkle and furrow formation.
+Yellowish or grayish-yellowish, but also piebald hyperpigmented due to chronic actinic influences, flabby, usually dry, withered, parchment-like skin, often interspersed with telangiectasias (especially on the face and thorax) and with marked prominence of the larger venous and arterial vessels lying under the skin (as in an anatomical specimen), with increased wrinkling and puckering.
 Subdivision of the skin into coarse rhombic fields.
-Often leukomelanodermic pigment shifts, reduced sebum and sweat gland activity with marked exsiccosis of the skin.
+Often leucomelanodermic pigmentary shifts, decreased sebaceous and sweat gland activity with marked exsiccosis of the skin.
 Hair and nails change structurally as well as in their growth.
-The subcutaneous fatty tissue changes structurally, resulting in irregularities in the surface of the skin/fat tissue compartment.
+Subcutaneous adipose tissue changes structurally, resulting in irregularities in the surface appearance of the skin/adipose tissue compartment.

-The following changes are observed in the senile involution of skin, skin appendages and subcutis:
+The following changes are observed during senile involution of the skin, skin appendages, and subcutis:

-- Structural changes of the subcutaneous fat tissue with change of the skin topography
+- structural changes of subcutaneous adipose tissue with alteration of skin topography

 - Actinic elastosis (combination effect - intrinsic+extrinsic involution)

-- Atrophy of the lip skin and red of the lips
+- Atrophy of the lip skin and the red of the lip

 - Elastoidosis cutanea nodularis et cystica (severe circumscribed actinic elastosis with loss of skin elasticity and comedone formation)